 Technological advances in the past decade have done wonders to bridge the gap from city to city, country to country, and the association workforce may become more and more distributed as employers permit people to take their jobs with them as they move about the world.
 Until the tipping point has been reached, though, association management professionals living and working in association “dead zones” will need to put in that extra effort to establish a position for themselves and their organizations within an industry that remains geographically consolidated.

-Tracy will be speaking in the “Productivity - A State of Mind At Work” session during SURGE Optimism 2018, an interactive virtual conference hosted by AssociationSuccess.org on November 7th-9th.
+Tracy spoke in the “Productivity - A State of Mind At Work” session during SURGE Optimism 2018, an interactive virtual conference hosted by AssociationSuccess.org on November 7th-9th.
 Click here to learn more and register.